Miguel9Angel/Convolutional-Neural-Network/README.md

 - Backpropagation
 - Regularization
 - Categorical cross-entropy
+- Convolutional Neural Network

 ## 📈 Results

 The best metrics achieved from mnist hand written numbers using random search were
-- Accuracy: 98.37%
-- Cost: 0.015

-The best metrics achieved from mnist fashion using random search were
-- Accuracy: 90%
+- Accuracy: 99%
-- Cost: 0.052
+- Cost: 0.009

 ## 🧠 Lessons Learn

-Understanding linear algebra is a crucial skill for implementing the operations between weights, input values, activations, and bias.
-These operations are essential for performing the correct feedforward, backpropagation, and weight updates in a neural network
+Understanding linear algebra is a crucial skill for implementing the matricial operations between kernels, input values, activations, and bias nad other techniques like maxpooling.
+These operations are essential for performing the correct feedforward, backpropagation, and weight updates in a convolutional neural network.

-The techniques applied to a neural network are vital for reducing overfitting and enhancing the model's performance.
-These methods imporve the network's ability to generalize, ensuring that it performs well not only on the training data but alse on new, unseen data.
+The techniques applied to a convolutional neural network are vital for reducing overfitting and enhancing the model's performance.
+These methods improve the network's ability to generalize, ensuring that it performs well not only on the training data but also on new, unseen data.

 ## 🚀 How to run this project